IHE/ITI.DSUBm/input/pagecontent/issues.md

     The TEMPORARY SOLUTION for now is to replicate some MHD content that is used in DSUBm in R4B. (files in folder "DSUBm_DocumentRelatedResources")

-Switched from R4B to R4, not needed anymore.
-MHD used in the dependecies.
+DECISION: switched from R4B to R4, not needed anymore.